mweagle/phi-accrual-detector/README.md

      * crosses from below to above the threshold value */ mock_service_detector.on('unavailable', function (phi) {
-      console.log("Rats - the service has foresaken me");
+      console.log("Rats - the service has forsaken me");
     })
     ````